Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Using the convoSPAT package for R

-\sloppypar{ The final options in the \code{NSconvo_fit} function involve \code{local.ini.pars} and \code{global.ini.pars}, which specify the initial values used for the local and global calls of \code{optim()}, respectively.
+\sloppypar{ The final options in the \code{NSconvo_fit} function involve \code{local.ini.pars} and \code{global.ini.pars}, which specify the initial values used for the local and global calls of \code{optim}, respectively.
 As with the limits, \code{local.ini.pars} is a vector of length five, with initial values for the local parameters $\lambda_1, \lambda_2, \tau^2$, $\sigma^2$, and $\kappa$, while \code{global.ini.pars} is a vector of length three, with initial values for the global parameters $\tau^2$, $\sigma^2$, and $\kappa$.
 The default for these inputs are as follows: $\lambda_{1,init} = \lambda_{2, init} = c/10$, where $c$ is the maximum interpoint distance between observation locations, $\tau^2_{init} = 0.1\widehat{\sigma}^2_{OLS}$, $\sigma^2_{init} = 0.9\widehat{\sigma}^2_{OLS}$, and $\kappa_{init} = 1$. }

-When the \code{NSconvo_fit} function is called, the progress of the model fitting will be printed in real time.
-As the function fits the locally stationary models for each mixture component location, a line of text will print with information counting the mixture component location and number of observations that are currently being used for estimation.
-After the local models have been fit for each mixture component location, a line of text will print notifying the user that the variance parameters are being estimated globally.
+When the \code{NSconvo_fit} function is called, the status of the model fitting will be printed on the screen.
+As the function fits the locally stationary models for each mixture component location, the function will print the mixture component and number of observations that are currently being used for estimation.
+After the local models have been fit for each mixture component location, a printed message will notify the user that the variance parameters are being estimated globally (if applicable).

 A function which may be helpful before running \code{NSconvo_fit} is the \code{mc_N} function, which returns the number of observations which will be used to fit each local model for a particular set of mixture component locations and fit radius.
+This function may be helpful when selecting the fit radius, as the user may want to know how many data points will be used to fit the local model for a number of different fit radii.
 The inputs to the function are

 where \code{coords} are the observation locations for the full data set, \code{mc.locations} are the mixture component locations, and \code{fit.radius} is the fitting radius.
+This function is also automatically run inside the \code{NSconvo_fit} wrapper, printing a warning message if any of the local sample sizes are less than 5.
+In this case, the user should refine the mixture component grid or expand the fit radius.

 After the model fitting has completed, \code{NSconvo_fit} returns a \code{NSconvo} object which can be passed to the \code{summary.NSconvo} function to quickly summarize the fitted model.
-Among other things, a \code{NSconvo} object includes:
+Among other elements, a \code{NSconvo} object includes: